-6.49.1 Applicability to Language
+6.52.1 Applicability to Language

-The TheFortran standard has many requirements that cannot be statically checked.
-While many processors provide options for run-time checking, the standard does not require that any such checks be provided.
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.35 does not apply directly to Fortran since Fortran does not require the use of runtime checks to detect runtime errors.
+However, the Fortran standard has many requirements that cannot be statically checked and while many processors provide options for run-time checking, the standard does not require that any such checks be provided.

-6.49.2 Guidance to Language Users
+6.52.2 Guidance to Language Users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.52.5.

 Use all run-time checks that are available during development.

 Use all run-time checks that are available during production running, except where performance is critical.